GaetanoMar96/GCA/associate-google-cloud/Module 2 Essential Google Cloud Infrastructure Foundation.md

 <img width="1200" src="https://user-images.githubusercontent.com/59575502/191577028-7422d839-aaae-4b41-ac34-f4023006037d.png">

+- GC has 2 type of DNS, Zonal and Global
 - If you **delete and recreate** an instance, the ```internal IP``` address can change.
 This change can disrupt connections from other Compute Engine resources, which must obtain the new IP address before they can connect again.
 - DNS name always ```points to a specific instance```, no matter what the internal IP address is.
 Each instance has a ```metadata server``` that also acts as a ```DNS resolver``` for that instance.
 The metadata server handles all DNS queries for local network resources and routes all other queries to Google's public DNS servers for public name resolution.
 - Instance is not aware of any ```external IP``` address assigned to it.
 Instead, the network stores a ```lookup table``` that **matches external IP addresses with the internal IP addresses** of the relevant instances.